spamegg1/abstract-thinking/README.md

   - which has a connection with another predicate from a bigger pattern,
   - and this connection has a form that applies more generally to other connections between other domains,
   - and so on and so on infinitely!
-- Good example: going from Gauss-Bonnet theorem to Riemann-Roch theorem to Atiyah-Singer index theorem.
+- Good example: going from [Gauss-Bonnet theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Bonnet_theorem) to [Chern-Gauss-Bonnet](https://en.wikipedia.org/wiki/Chern%E2%80%93Gauss%E2%80%93Bonnet_theorem) to [Riemann-Roch theorem](https://en.wikipedia.org/wiki/Riemann%E2%80%93Roch_theorem) to [Atiyah-Singer index theorem](https://en.wikipedia.org/wiki/Atiyah%E2%80%93Singer_index_theorem).

 ## ***Back to the human side:***